luisaguirrelopez/resume/README.md

 #### Continuing Education Units (CEU)
 - Working with the IACUC (2022) on the AALAS Learning Library<br>
 1.5 CEUs
+- Introduction to Amphibians (2022) on the AALAS Learning Library<br>
+1.5 CEUs

 ## Academic awards <br>